xufangzhi/ENVISIONS/README.md

 <p align="center">
-Repo for "<a href="https://arxiv.org/abs/2311.09278" target="_blank">From Weak to Strong: An Efficient Neural-Symbolic Self-Training Framework</a>"
+Repo for "<a href="https://arxiv.org/abs/2311.09278" target="_blank">Interactive Evolution: An Efficient Neural-Symbolic Self-Training Framework for Large Language Models</a>"
 </p>

 ## 🔥 News

-- [2023/12/28] 🔥🔥🔥 We create a new repo for the code of Symbol-LLMv2!
+- [2023/12/28] 🔥🔥🔥 We create a new repo for the code of ENVISIONS!

 ## 📒 Note